Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 ### Cordova

 {% hint style="info" %}
-Cordova is distributed via [npm] (http://npmjs.com) (Node Package Management).
+Cordova is distributed via [npm](http://npmjs.com) (Node Package Management).
 In order to install and build Cordova applications you will need to have Node.js installed.
-[Install Node.js] (https://nodejs.org/en/).
+[Install Node.js](https://nodejs.org/en/).
 Once Node.js is installed, you can install the Cordova framework from terminal: sudo npm install -g cordova
 {% endhint %}